 The Academy is a not-for-profit organization operated by volunteers, with a mission to promote learning and social interaction through the exchange of ideas and stimulating discussion.
-Formed in 1991, the Academy attracts members who are intellectually curious, interested in exploring and understanding the world, sharing ideas, and meeting others in a learning environment that is fun and supportive.
+Formed in 1991, Academy members are intellectually curious, interested in exploring and understanding the world, sharing ideas, and meeting others in a learning environment that is enjoyable and supportive.
 The Academy has a long association with the University of Toronto School of Continuing Studies and is a long-term member of TAN (Third Age Learning Network),

 Forums are held during the Fall and Winter terms.
 They provide an opportunity for members and guests to hear talks on a wide range of topics, many given by outside experts.
 The Forums include an annual debate by Academy members and a session featuring impressive Workshop presentations from the previous year.

-Spring Talks are held on six Wednesday mornings in April and May, this series features well-known speakers who present thought-provoking talks on a broad range of topics for members and guests.
+Spring Talks are held on Wednesday mornings in April and May, this series features well-known speakers who present thought-provoking talks on a broad range of topics for members and guests.

 The Academy keeps its members and other readers up to date through the website “News” page and the Academy Quarterly Review, an online publication devoted to the interests and opinions of our members.
 The AQR typically features interviews, reviews of Academy and current events, book reviews, and reports on Workshops.